 So, before you decide that due to your financial circumstances you couldn't possibly have an attorney represent you, consider contacting an attorney about whether your spouse could be required to pay for your attorney's fees.

-If you have specific questions related to your case, or questions about how attorney's fees work, feel free to contact an attorney from Zinda & Davis PLLC .
+If you have specific questions related to your case, or questions about how attorney's fees work, feel free to contact an attorney from Zinda Law Group .